tomhallmain/dev_scripts/README.md

 ## Acknowledgements

 [wcwidth.awk](https://github.com/ericpruitt/wcwidth.awk) by Eric Pruitt is the library which allows `ds:fit` to support multibyte characters.
-Many thanks to him for this implementations.
+Many thanks to him for this implementation.

 ## Issues